Lauren Ahrens

-Lauren Ahrens (born 19 August 1991) is an Australian rules footballer playing for Gold Coast in the AFL Women's (AFLW).
+Lauren Ahrens (born 19 August 1991) is an Australian rules footballer playing for the Western Bulldogs in the AFL Women's (AFLW).
+She has previously played for the Gold Coast.

 Early life

-Ahrens was born on the Gold Coast and attended Palm Beach Currumbin State High School throughout her upbringing.
-Upon graduation, she relocated to Victoria and began studying at Melbourne University.
+Ahrens was born on the Gold Coast and attended Kingscliff High School and moved to Palm Beach Currumbin State High School for their Touch football program.
+Upon graduation, she relocated to Victoria and began studying Health Science at Melbourne University.
 She began playing Australian rules football for the first time with the Melbourne University Mugars team.
 She also had stints with VFLW teams St Kilda and Essendon.